Phase constants in the Fock-Goncharov quantum cluster varieties: Cluster -, - and -varieties

-So, one $\mcal{A}$-seed $\Gamma$ gives us one topological space $\mcal{A}_\Gamma$.
-We shall consider $\mcal{A}_\Gamma$ for different $\Gamma$'s, and glue them together by certain algebraic formulas, to construct a `cluster $\mcal{A}$-variety'.
-We do likewise for the spaces $\mcal{X}_\Gamma$ for different $\Gamma$'s to construct a `cluster $\mcal{X}$-variety', and similarly for $\mcal{D}_\Gamma$'s to construct a `cluster $\mcal{D}$-variety'.
+So, one $\mcal{A}$-seed $\Gamma$ gives us one affine scheme $\mcal{A}_\Gamma$.
+We shall consider $\mcal{A}_\Gamma$ for different $\Gamma$'s, and glue them together by certain birational maps, to construct a {\em cluster $\mcal{A}$-variety}.
+We do likewise for the spaces $\mcal{X}_\Gamma$ for different $\Gamma$'s to construct a {\em cluster $\mcal{X}$-variety}, and similarly for $\mcal{D}_\Gamma$'s to construct a {\em cluster $\mcal{D}$-variety}.
 I will explain these gluings in the subsequent subsections.
 Note that we never glue seed tori of different kinds, whence the abuse of notations committed by labeling the different kinds of seeds by the same letter $\Gamma$ will not be too harmful.
+The ring of regular functions on each seed torus is the ring of all Laurent polynomials over $\mathbb{Z}$ in $n$ (or $2n$) coordinate variables.

 \vs